2018 FAO League

 The 2018 FAO League was the ninth season of the FAO League.
-Radha Raman Club are the defending champions.
-Chauliaganj FC have entered as the promoted team from the FAO 2nd Division League.
+Radha Raman Club were the defending champions.
+Chauliaganj FC entered as the promoted team from the FAO 2nd Division League.
 The FAO League is organised every year by the Football Association of Odisha (FAO), the official football governing body of Odisha, India.
 The regular season started on 17 August 2018.
+Sunrise Club became champions of the 2018 edition of the league, winning their fourth title.